SilasBerger/wave/README.md

 `<note_name><octave>[detune]`

 Acceptable note names consist of a single upper-case letter, followed by a `#` for sharps, or a `b` for flats.
 Notes such as `Cb` (=B) or `E#` (=F) are allowed as well.
 The `octave` value is a number referring to the octave in which to play a given note.
 E.g. `A4` represents a note `A` in the 4th octave.
 Finally, a `detune` value can be used to detune a note by a given number of cents, upward or downward.
 For instance `A4+20` is a note `A4`, detuned by +20 cents, and `C5-12` is a note `C5`, detuned by -12 cents.
-Note that there is no whitespace between note names, octaves and detune specifiers.
-Additional whitespace between notes, or between the value and the first note is ignored.
+Note that there is no white-space between note names, octaves and detune specifiers.
+Additional white-space between notes, or between the value and the first note is ignored.

 To specify a rest, instead of a note or chord, use `-` in place of the first note specifier.
 For instance, a line which represents a rest with a duration of 4 subdivisions would be denoted as